g002alghisi/WPA3-testing-platform/README.md

 ## TP-Link Archer T2U

-To use the Wi-Fi donge, it is required to install the drivers.
+To use the Wi-Fi donge it is necessary to install the drivers.

 In general, one can follow the official guide.
-However, in Linux few problems have been encountered.
+However, in Linux few errors arose.
-To overcome them and use the USB Wireless Interface, try the Morrowr's driver,available on GitHub at [https://github.com/morrownr/8821au-20210708](https://github.com/morrownr/8821au-20210708)
+The Morrowr's driver comes in hand; please visit the GitHub repo at [https://github.com/morrownr/8821au-20210708](https://github.com/morrownr/8821au-20210708) for more information.

 ### Other useful links
 - [https://www.aircrack-ng.org/doku.php?id=compatibility_drivers#compatibility](https://www.aircrack-ng.org/doku.php?id=compatibility_drivers#compatibility)